 Car Recall Remedies and Your Rights

 You have certain legal rights if your car is recalled.
-A recall can involve dozens of cars or hundreds of thousands.
+A manufacturer's recall can involve anywhere from dozens of cars to hundreds of thousands.
 It can affect anything from entire vehicles to replaceable equipment such as floor mats, airbags, and engine parts.
 Knowing your rights and the car recall remedies available to you can provide you with a head-start.